Latest News

 2012

-Redress and The EcoChic Design Award expands in China with our extensive lecture series at universities and our two Grand Final fashion shows storm Shanghai Fashion Week and Hong Kong Fashion Week .
+Redress and the EcoChic Design Award expands in China with our extensive lecture series at universities.
+Our two Grand Final fashion shows storm Shanghai Fashion Week and Hong Kong Fashion Week.

-Our used clothing collections launch to divert unwanted clothes away from landfill.
+We launch our used clothing collections, diverting unwanted clothes away from landfill.

 2011

-We launch The EcoChic Design Award, a sustainable fashion design competition for emerging designers in Hong Kong, with sponsors including the Hong Kong Government Agency, Create Hong Kong and Esprit.
-Our first Redress Forum attracts top tier speakers, including representatives from Levis and the Hong Kong Government.
+We launch the EcoChic Design Award (which later becomes the Redress Design Award), a sustainable fashion design competition for emerging designers in Hong Kong, with sponsors including Create Hong Kong and Esprit.
+Our first Redress Forum attracts top tier speakers, including representatives from Levi’s and the Hong Kong government.

 We partner with leading Hong Kong fashion designers who transform dumped clothing waste into ‘new’ high-end designs that retail at Harvey Nichols Hong Kong.

-We partner with Miele to build our 3% Mountain installation made from clothing waste.
+Partnering with Miele, we build our 3% Mountain installation made from clothing waste.

 2010